bgoonz/Css-Practice-and-AJAX/resources/readings/01-positioning.md

 Fixed positioning
 -----------------

 A fixed element is removed from the page flow, like an absolutely positioned element.
-However, unlike an absolutely positioned element, a fixed element’s position is relative to the `<html>` document itself and not to an ancestor element.
+However, unlike an absolutely positioned element, a fixed element's position is relative to the `<html>` document itself and not to an ancestor element.
 It is positioned using the `top`, `right`, `bottom` and `left` properties.
 Fixed positioning creates a [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) -- overlapping elements whose order can be set by the `z-index` property.
 (See the MDN doc on [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) for an example.)

 A fixed element will remain in the same spot on the page, regardless of the size of the window or whether a user scrolls.